When charging my car at home, is it less expensive to charge at certain times of day or night?

 EV owners with solar panels who adopt the TOU rate cannot take advantage of solar electricity to help charge their vehicles unless they install a transfer switch.
 The transfer switch allows you to opt out of the TOU rate during months of the year when your solar panels produce more electricity than your house needs.
 See here for more information.

 You also have the option of adopting the TOU Rate for your entire home.
 This would require being mindful of all household electricity use – lights, computers, EV charging, TVs, clothes washers, dishwashers, etc. – to avoid the extra costs of electric usage during peak times.
 CMLP will replace your current house meter with a meter that can measure the amount of electricity used during on-peak and off-peak hours.
 There is no cost to you to make this switch.
 As noted above, please be aware that the TOU rate must be adopted for a minimum of one year.

 At this time, the TOU Rate for whole-house electricity consumption is not available to customers with solar panels, because of technical meter limitations.
-We expect new meters to be deployed beginning in mid-2019.

 Which would be more advantageous for me, the EV Miles Program, or the TOU Rate for EV charging?